saniainf/uchebnik/README.md

-# Herbert Schildt
-# C# 4.0 The Complete Reference
+# Herbert Schildt C# 4.0 The Complete Reference
-мои примеры - лично для меня =)
+my examples - for me =)

-* Разделение по главам книги
-* В каждой главе чаптеры, задаются произвольно.
+* Separation of chapters of the book

 Copyright (C) 2011 Sania project